My son was laying his head down for sweet slumber when he just needed to utter a few more syllables…

 It’s also naturally occurring in fatty fish such as salmon, tuna and mackerel.
 I’m going to go out on a limb and say that this doesn’t include frozen fish sticks.

-I digress because Big Boss’s original question was, “What is Vitamin D?!
+I digress because my son’s original question was, “What is Vitamin D?!
 Blah, blah, blah…”

 So, officially, Vitamin D is a fat soluble vitamin responsible for calcium being absorbed into the gut and bones.
 And in case you don’t know…fat soluble means the vitamin can be dissolved in fats within the body as opposed to vitamins that are water soluble.